ifrycolorado/ClassTimeTrackingAnalysis/README.md

 ### 2. Tracking assignments provides a measure of difficulty
 > Time gives an objective measure of difficulty - it's not a great measure, but it's at a metric.
 For example, the start of a paper is always tough, so I'll force myself to sit and write for an hour.
 Or, if I'm working on a frustrating project, I can check my time and say, "Wow, I've invested a lot of time into this.
 I'm probably working on a difficult problem."
 This recognition allows me to take pride in doing difficult work.
 ### 3. Tracking classes keeps me accountable
 > One of my biggest pet peeves is hearing other students say, "I spent ALL day working on this assignment."
+Really?
+ALL day?
 Hyperbolic complaints about classwork commitments can be taken literally, forcing unncessary concessions from professors and creating a negative student culture.
 Tracking my own time allows me to recognize inordinate time use on an assignment and change my strategy.
 Maybe, I need to change my approach.
 Maybe, I need to spend less time on a certain aspect.
 Maybe, I just need to take a break because I've been working for too long.
 ### 4. Tracking my time keeps me focused
 > Starting a timer means that I am engaging in deep work.
 There's a mindset shift when that timer starts.
 It prevents me from getting distracted or otherwise increasing the amount of time I spend on an assignment.